 — James Matthew Barrie, “The Little Minister”

-Atchison is proclaimed to be the most haunted town in Kansas, so much so that a haunted homes tour is available on the Atchison Trolley.
-This old town once played host to over 1600 wagons per day as settlers made their way west enroute to the gold fields of California in the 1850’s.
+Atchison, Kansas is proclaimed the most haunted town in Kansas, so much so that a haunted homes tour is available on the Atchison Trolley.
+This old town once played host to over 1600 wagons per day as settlers made their way west en route to the goldfields of California in the 1850s.
 Some of these early settlers have apparently chosen to stay in Atchison in a ghostly form.
 The town is full of stories about ghostly sightings and other paranormal events.

 The town of Atchison is so haunted that the Travel Channel has done a special segment called Haunted Town that depicts many of the haunted places in Atchison, including Sallie’s House, Benedictine College, and more.